-- Effects on real estate values on the completed portions of the Ring Road. - The northwest leg, the opening of the northeast section of the Ring Road from Deerfoot Trail to 17th Avenue southeast, scheduled for completion in Fall 2009. - The future construction of the southeast and southwest portions of the ring road.
+- Effects on real estate values on the completed portions of the Ring Road. - The future construction of the southeast and southwest portions of the ring road.

 Peer-Reviewed Studies on Transportation and Real Estate Values

 Our analysis is a summary of detailed studies conducted on transportation changes implemented in other regions across North America and Europe.
 These peer-reviewed journal articles provide us with a snapshot of what we can expect in terms of the impact on real estate prices in Calgary and the surrounding communities as the project continues and is completed.